• Solutions

 I had a client walk into my office after hearing me talk on the radio and he wanted me to help him with a personal challenge.
 He told me what he wanted help with and then said, “But first, you need to know I’m an alcoholic.
 I’ve been sober for 19 years, and I am very involved in AA and still go to group meetings.
 But I’m an alcoholic.”

 I told him by the end of the session he was going to give me his 19-year AA coin.
-Ponder this, think of something you did 19 years ago, and you stopped doing it because it was stupid and wasn’t serving you.
-Is there any place in life, any area, where you go around saying “19 years ago I was that person and I’m still that person today, I just don’t do it anymore”?
+Ponder this, think of something you did 19 years ago, and you stopped doing it because it wasn’t serving you.
+Is there any place in life, any area, where you go around saying, “19 years ago I was that person and I’m still that person today, I just don’t do it anymore”?

 Does that make sense?
 Should we teach people to say, “19 years ago I used alcohol as a strategy, and I am that person today, but I haven’t done it for 19 years.”

 People are not broken by choice, they desperately want to be fine, and they will do what they believe they are.
 The power of a label is enormous.
-So we must understand from where labels come.
+So we must understand where labels come from.

 Ponder this example: No “non-smoker” ever calls themselves a nonsmoker.
 You have to force them.